Undergraduate Courses - Psychology (inc integrated year studying abroad)

 The course is accredited by the British Psychological Society, the internationally recognized UK learned society responsible for ensuring standards of quality within the subject, giving you a head start on graduation when you enter the competitive jobs market.

-The Department of Psychology at Aberystwyth was rated joint first in the UK for Student Satisfaction in 2013, so you can be sure that you will receive not only the very best training in your chosen subject, delivered by our highly qualified and dynamic staff, but also the very best student learning experience in the country.
+The Department of Psychology at Aberystwyth aims to ensure that you will receive not only the very best training in your chosen subject, delivered by our highly qualified and dynamic staff, but also the very best student learning experience in the country.

-The Department moved into new premises in 2012 offering state-of-the-art laboratory facilities for teaching and research including eye tracker, sensory isolation chamber and EEG and biological measurements lab, so you will gain hands-on experience using the very latest equipment.
+The Department offers state-of-the-art laboratory facilities for teaching and research including eye tracker, sensory isolation chamber and EEG and biological measurements lab, so you will gain hands-on experience using the very latest equipment.

 What will I learn?